celestiaorg/CIPs/cips/cip-tx-limits.md

 1. It's important to note that these limits are not strictly enforced.
 While they are defined by the `celestia-app` implementation, a validator could potentially modify the `PrepareProposal` logic, run a custom binary, and produce blocks that exceed the specified limits for PFB or non-PFBs transactions.

-1. The size of a transaction is limited to 2MiB by setting `MaxTxSize` to 2097152, which is 2MiB in bytes.
+1. Transaction size is limited to 2MiB by setting `MaxTxSize` to 2097152, which is 2MiB in bytes.
 From version v3 and above, in `CheckTx`, `PrepareProposal`, and `ProcessProposal`, each transaction's size is checked against the `appconsts.MaxTxSize` threshold.
 This ensures that transactions over the limit are rejected or excluded at all stages, from initial submission to execution.

 ## Rationale